franzos/url-orm-query/README.md

 # Api Query Library (URL to ORM)

-This library makes it easy to pass query params from front-end, via URL query params, to a TypeORM backend.
+This library makes it easy to pass query params from front-end, via URL params, to a TypeORM backend.

+It's hardly complete and only useful for basic needs.

 ## Supported Operators